-[2014 Editor’s NOTE: To see this year’s updated list visit 107 Career-Launching Technology Companies; we still encourage those that have not to download the Career Guide, which is packed full of career advice you won’t find anywhere else]
+[2015 Editor’s NOTE: To see this year’s updated list visit The 2016 Wealthfront Career-Launching Companies List; we still encourage those that have not to download the Career Guide, which is packed full of career advice you won’t find anywhere else]

 Compiled through a survey of top venture capitalists, all meet our criteria of being mid-size high-growth companies.
 We believe these are the companies that will generate the greatest career opportunities and the most significant potential for equity wealth in the near future.